pandosme/DataQ/README.md

 # DataQ

 DataQ is an MQTT Client for Axis cameras that enables custom data-driven solutions when standard camera data and formats are insufficient.
 It processes, filters, and transforms data before MQTT publishing to optimize resource usage.
+Compared to "Metadata", DataQ makes integration and solution development very easy.
+DataQ provides different data stractures based on use-case, optimizing bandwidth and alos adding pre-calculated properties like age, distance, direction and idle time so consumers does not need to.

 ## Key Features